alexisvafiadis/--Warning-Beginner-Level--Step-Test-Management-Software/README.md

 <img src="https://www.whyiexercise.com/images/3-minute-step-test-chart-for-men.jpg" alt="Illustration of the principle of the Step Test" width="600"/>

+---

 ## Project Structure

-The project structure is relatively simple and may not follow the best practices, as this project was developed when I was still a beginner in C# and object-oriented programming.
+The project structure is relatively simple and **does not follow the best practices**, as this project was developed when I was still a beginner in C# and object-oriented programming.
 The project has been is structured as follows:

 - **Step Test Manager Folder**: This folder contains the core files and resources of the project, including the main logic and settings.